jericoxnavarro/Hypekicks-v1/README.md

   <h3 align="center">:zap:Hypekicks:zap:</h3>
 </p>
-The Hypekicks is a React website that allows users to search sneakers, get product information and compare prices from StockX, Flight Club, Goat and Stadium Goods.
+The Hypekicks is a React website that allows users to search sneakers, get product information, and compare prices from StockX, Flight Club, Goat, and Stadium Goods.
+Hypekicks also allows a user to add their favorites sneakers in their profile.
 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary>Table of Contents:rocket:</summary>